hanwendong1/IntrotoID/content/3-ADDIE.md

    <body>
       <table>
          <tr>
-            <th style="background-color: #f1b300; color: white; text-align:Center">Task</th>
+            <th style="background-color: #f1b300; color: white; text-align:Left">Task</th>
-            <th style="background-color: #f1b300; color: white; text-align:Center">Objective</th>
+            <th style="background-color: #f1b300; color: white; text-align:Left">Objective</th>
-            <th style="background-color: #f1b300; color: white; text-align:Center">Assessment</th>
+            <th style="background-color: #f1b300; color: white; text-align:Left">Assessment</th>
          </tr>
          <tr>
-            <td style="text-align:Center">Describe the different types of analysis</td>
+            <td style="text-align:Left">Describe the different types of analysis</td>
-            <td style="text-align:Center">At the end of the workshop, participants will be able to describe the different types of analysis with 100% accuracy.</td>
+            <td style="text-align:Left">At the end of the workshop, participants will be able to describe the different types of analysis with 100% accuracy.</td>
-            <td style="text-align:Center">Please complete the following paragraph by filling in the blanks: Once __ analysis (also called front-end analysis) is completed, we are ready to begin the ‘formal’ instructional design process.
+            <td style="text-align:Left">Please complete the following paragraph by filling in the blanks: Once __ analysis (also called front-end analysis) is completed, we are ready to begin the ‘formal’ instructional design process.
 Then, we conduct __ analysis (also called gap analysis) to determine how to solve the problem through a combination of the __ analysis, __ analysis, and __ analysis.
 Lastly, we conduct __ to break down the project goals into skills and knowledge.
 </td>
          </tr>
       </table>